 Transport Layer Security or TLS is a cryptographic protocol that provides privacy and data integrity between two communicating applications.
 It was first introduced in 1999 as an upgrade of SSL Version 3.0.
-The latest TLS specification (1.2) was defined in 2006, and today it is considered to be the most widely deployed security protocol.
+The TLS specification 1.2 was defined in 2008, and today it is considered to be the most widely deployed security protocol.

 TLS is used for applications, which deal with handling sensitive data or performing critical operations, such as web browsers, VPN connections, email services, VoIP, and instant messaging.
 All the information you send or receive online will be well encrypted so it cannot be intercepted and read by a third party.